smunozsader/financial_course_using_vscode/START_HERE.md

 # 🚀 START HERE - Your Complete Learning Journey

+## 💝 A Gift From Your Father

+**Dear Mauricio,**

+This course is a special gift created just for you by your father, **Sergio Muñoz de Alba Medrano**.

+Watching you excel at **PE Club** in Brussels fills me with immense pride.
+Your work in Private Equity demands the best tools and skills, and this course will give you a competitive edge that few analysts have.

+I've built this comprehensive program to help you master:
+- **Modern development tools** (VS Code, Git, GitHub)
+- **AI-powered coding** (GitHub Copilot)
+- **Professional Python** for financial modeling
+- **Advanced valuation techniques** for PE/IB work

+You're already doing amazing work at PE Club.
+Now, let's take your technical skills to the next level.

+With all my love and pride,

+*Papá*

+---

 ## Welcome to Advanced Financial Modeling with VS Code!

 This course teaches you **three valuable skills at once**:
 1. **VS Code mastery** - Modern development environment
 2. **Python for finance** - Programming for financial analysis
 3. **AI-powered workflow** - GitHub Copilot & version control

-**Perfect for:** Complete beginners to VS Code who want to master financial modeling
+**Built specifically for:** PE professionals who want to automate models and work 10x faster

 ---